codewars/docs/content/languages/javascript/authoring.md

 ### Reference solution

 If the test suite happens to use a reference solution to calculate expected values (which [should be avoided](/authoring/guidelines/submission-tests/#reference-solution) when possible), or some kind of reference data like precalculated arrays, etc., it must not be possible for the user to redefine, overwrite or directly access its contents.
-To prevent this, it should be defined in a scope local to the testing function, an `it` or `describe` block.

-The reference solution or data ___must not___ be defined in the top-level scope of the test suite or in the [Preloaded code](/authoring/guidelines/preloaded/).
+To prevent this, it ___must not___ be defined in the [Preloaded code](/authoring/guidelines/preloaded/).
+Since Codewars runner puts the whole test suite in an anonymous function scope, reference solution can be placed anywhere in the test suite.

 ### Calling assertions